bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 * Students will use `jest` for unit testing.
 Familiarize yourself with it if you've never used it before.

 * Let your students know that this module is very concept-heavy!
-Object-oriented programming can be very difficult to understand at first, but it is crucial in making them more employer-competitive.
+Object-oriented programming can be very difficult to understand at first, but it is crucial in making them employer-competitive.
 So reassure them that they are not alone in struggling with this topic and that it is perfectly normal to feel a little lost at first.

 * At the same time, do not feel discouraged if your students aren't understanding the concept after you've tried explaining it to them.
 It takes time to fully grasp object-oriented programming, so keep encouraging your students and reassuring them that with time and practice, they will understand this!
 If you are comfortable doing so, share your own struggle and/or personal experiences learning and working with OOP.